xxyzzzq/quex/trunk/doc/source/quex-syntax/patterns/context-free.rst

 Context Free Regular Expressions
 ==================================

-Context free regular expressions match against an input independent on what come before or after it.
-For example the regular expression ``for`` will match against the letters `f`, `o`, and `r` independent if there was a white space or whatsoever before it or after it.
-This is the 'usual' way to define patterns.
-More sophisticated techniques are explained in the subsequent section.
-This sections explains how to define simple *chains of characters* and `operations` to combine them into powerful patterns.
+Context free regular expressions match *taken by itself* against an input independent on what comes before or after it.
+Context-free-ness in itself means, for example, that the regular expression ``for`` will match against the letter sequence `f`, `o`, and `r` independent of what comes before or after it.

-*Chains of Characters*
+Pre- and post-context for pattern matching are explained in the subsequent section.

 .. describe:: x

      matches the character 'x'.
 That means, characters match simply the character that they represent.
-This is true, as long as those characters are not part of syntactic operator--as shown below.
+This is true, as long as those characters are not part of the set of syntactic operators--such as ``.``, ``[``, and  ``]``.

 .. describe:: .